aibolem/vexflow-wiki-vexchords/Development-Gotchas.md

+This list is a WIP and far from complete.

 * The usage of the word `top` does not always mean the same thing.
 Sometimes it is relative to the stem direction, sometimes it is relative to the Canvas.
   * Examples
     * A. `staveNote.getStemExtents()` returns a `topY` which references the y value of the stem's tip, **not** the top-most y point of the stem (which is what most people would expect, unfortunately).
 The `topY` is related to the stem direction, not the canvas.